Volunteer at St. Joseph Health

 Musical volunteers

-For volunteers ages 14 and up with an interest in sharing their musical talent in waiting areas once a month for at least one hour.
+For volunteers ages 14 and up with an interest in sharing their musical talent in patient and visitor waiting areas.

 Apply to become a musical volunteer